wdi-sg/project-1/README.md

 Global array `playerMove` is used to keep track of the moves which the Player has made to easily backtrack.

+9. Modal box to display instructions again

+A modal box will appear to display the instructions again when the player has made too many wrong moves.

 ---

 ### Built With